mludowise/dial-vision-site/README.md

-Segnor's Loop is an iOS app that lets you preview maneuvers for the X-Wing Miniatures Game directly in augmented reality on your iOS device.
+X-Wing Assist is an iOS app that lets you preview maneuvers for the X-Wing Miniatures Game directly in augmented reality on your iOS device.

 Visualize a ship's firing range and where it will be positioned after executing the selected maneuver, boost, barrel roll, or SLAM.